 NOTE: Voting in an election for Federal offices only may not be used as the sole basis to determine residency for the purposes of imposing State and local taxes.
 If a voter claims a particular State as his or her residence and has other ties with that State in addition to voting, then that voter may be liable for State and local taxation, depending upon that particular State law.
 Consult legal counsel for specific questions or situations.

-Use State-Specific Guidelines for Completing the FPCA Submit the Completed FPCA to the Appropriate Election Official
+Determine an Applicant's Legal Voting Residence Use State-Specific Guidelines for Completing the FPCA Submit the Completed FPCA to the Appropriate Election Official